-Transforming Law Libraries: An In-Depth Look at Innovative Library Management System
+Transforming Law Libraries: An In-Depth Look at an Innovative Integrated Library Management System

 by Sarah Sutherland